Constraining a de Broglie--Bohm quantum bounce cosmology with Planck data: Primordial Scalar Perturbations

 We now match the solution (\ref{modes_bounce_late}) with the transition phase solution, Eq.~\eqref{modes_transition}.
 Using the coefficients $c_k$ and $d_k$ given by Eq.~\eqref{coeffs_bounce}, we obtain the coefficients appearing in the transition phase solution Eq.~(\ref{modes_transition}),

 {}Finally, we must match the transition phase solution with the inflationary one. {}For this, we can start by expanding the solution of Eq.~\eqref{modes_slowroll} for $-k\eta\to\infty$.
-In this limit, the Hankel functions can be approximated to
+Using the asymptotic form for the Hankel functions~\cite{NIST}, we find that Eq.~\eqref{modes_slowroll} becomes